-ASHRAE is a registered trademark of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. ANSI is a registered trademark of the American National Standards Institute. © ASHRAE.
-Per international copyright law, additional reproduction, distribution, or transmission in either print or digital form is not permitted without ASHRAE's prior written permission.
+ASHRAE is a registered trademark of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. ANSI is a registered trademark of the American National Standards Institute.
 (This foreword is not part of this standard.
 It is merely informative and does not contain requirements necessary for conformance to the standard.
 It has not been processed according to the ANSI requirements for a standard and may contain material that has not been subject to public review or a consensus process.
 Unresolved objectors on informative material are not offered the right to appeal at ASHRAE or ANSI.)